Homemade Taco Seasoning Mix

-Taco Tuesdays will never been quite the same once you've used this homemade blend of seasonings!
+Taco Tuesdays will never be quite the same once you've used this homemade blend of seasonings!
 Of course, you can open and dump one of those packets into your taco mix if you really want to, but it’s just so easy to make your own taco seasoning.

 - EASY & CONVENIENT – It’s just so easy to make and you’ll always have the perfect spice blend on hand for all your tacos, burritos, and more.

 - NO PRESERVATIVES – You’ll know exactly what’s in it.
 Those packets contain things like maltodextrin, silicon dioxide, citric acid, and sugar.
 This recipe doesn’t.